 BSc Architectural Technology Year 3 BSc Architecture

 Adam Thwaites is a passionate advocate of architectural technology as a distinct profession and route into a career in architectural design.
-Adam is Senior Lecturer and worked for a series of small architectural practices prior to moving into education.
-His research interests include the use of timber (CLT) in construction, regenerative design and demountable structures.
+Adam is Senior Lecturer and worked for a series of small architectural practices before moving into education.
+His research interests include using timber (CLT) in construction, regenerative design and demountable structures.

 Archive of Architectural Technology Year 3’s work from previous years: